PostHog/posthog-integration-planner/3-measuring retention.md

 It can also be important to think about retention over different periods.
 Once users remain sticky through the first thirty days, measuring retention over months can also be revealing.

-Different products will have different usage patterns \[example finance vs social vs something else\]
+Different products will have different usage patterns.
+A social app with only one or two visits a month might be a failure, while the same retention pattern for a finance product might be a success.

 # Retention setup